CommunityEnterpriseLinuxKickstarts/xfce4-amdesktop/README.md

 *Side notes for trolls and/or trollbots: D

-	Don't go punishing them if you hate me for whatever reason(s) you may or may NOT have, I did not get their permission nor are they my friends, I'm just insprired from their great work, PERIOD.
+	Don't go punishing them(references) if you hate me for whatever reason(s) you may or may NOT have, I did not get their permission nor are they my friends, I'm just insprired from their great work, PERIOD.
 	Furthermore: If you intend to follow me(trolling) around trying to nixay everything I do as bad(dismissing) and punish(disiminattion) those that so called "enable me".
 	Well, YOUR GOING TO BE VERY BUSY, SO SADDLE UP COWBOY!
 Take that to the ... and tell ole Confefe I said hi!